 What does Japanese knotweed do to a house?

-Japanese knotweed can cause structural damage to houses.
+Japanese knotweed is known to cause structural damage to houses.
 The plant damages buildings through its underground root (rhizome) system that can weaken housing foundations and grow through walls, drains and flood defences.
-The plant is known to spread very quickly, it is difficult to eradicate and can also exploit existing weaknesses in buildings .
+The plant is known to spread very quickly between houses, it is difficult to eradicate and can also exploit existing weaknesses in buildings .
 Buying a home with Japanese knotweed means taking on the responsibility of controlling it, and ensuring that it does not spread outside of your boundaries.
 You’ll also want to ensure that the plant doesn’t get out of control to the point where it threatens your physical property and enjoyment of your home.
 The severity of the infestation will dictate how much time, effort and money you will need to rectify the situation, this is why it’s also crucial to understand how to get rid of Japanese knotweed effectively, as mistreatment can cause the knotweed to spread and cause further damage.

 How much does Japanese knotweed devalue a house?